 - Everyone’s admin duties are given to reception because people assume the receptionist isn’t busy

 - There is paperwork everywhere you look.
 People assume it’s the receptionist’s job to know what is on every single piece of that paper

 - People expect the Receptionist to know where everyone in the office is at any given moment of the day

 - In a fire drill or emergency, everyone looks at you even though you’re not the fire warden

 So how can a Visitor Management System solve these problems?

-A Visitor Management System is designed to streamline your front desk procedures for your receptionist by digitizing the sign-in process for visitors, contractors, delivery and staff.
+A Visitor Management System will help to streamline your front desk procedures for your receptionist.
+This will digitalise the sign-in process for visitors, contractors, delivery and staff.
 But what does this mean in a practical sense?
 And how can this solution improve the day to day challenges of reception?

 - It assists with first impressions.
 The seamless self sign-in removes the pressure from your already busy Receptionist.
 This will allow them to give that great first impression

 - The easy, simple check-in for visitors automatically alerts the host of their guests’ arrival.
 This saves the Receptionist time notifying the host, and allows them to cater with refreshments while the host arrives

 - When the Receptionist has stepped away, visitors can still check-in.
 This helps to mitigate that awkward moment of “what do I do here?”